The Honky Tonk Man: Return to the WWF (1996–1998, 2001)

-After a brief stint in the American Wrestling Federation, Honky resurfaced in the WWF on December 17, 1996 at a Monday Night Raw taping in Tampa, FL.
-In a show that aired on December 29, Honkytonk told the fans that he could not sing for the fans and instead provided color commentary.
+After a brief stint in the American Wrestling Federation, Honky resurfaced in the WWF on December 17, 1996, at a Monday Night Raw taping in Tampa, Florida.
+In a show that aired on December 29, Honky Tonk told the fans that he could not sing for the fans and instead provided color commentary.
 This would expand to commentary work on Raw Is War, WWF Superstars, and Shotgun Saturday Night, and then as the manager of Billy Gunn, who had started a singles run.
-Under Honky's tutelage, Gunn became known as "Rockabilly", which was a short-lived and unsuccessful gimmick and was also disliked by Honky himself.
+Under Honky's tutelage, Gunn became known as "Rockabilly" in April 1997, which was a short-lived and unsuccessful gimmick and was also disliked by Honky himself.
+When Gunn formed the New Age Outlaws with Road Dogg in October 1997, Honky was taken off TV.
 He then made an appearance in the 1998 Royal Rumble event eliminated by Vader.

 Honky returned to the WWF for a one-time appearance at the 2001 Royal Rumble, but was quickly eliminated by Kane after being hit on the head with his guitar.